Junaid-Aftab/junaid-aftab.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Welcome!
+Hi!
 I am a graduate student in the [Department of Mathematics](https://www-math.umd.edu/people/graduate-students.html) at the University of Maryland, College Park.
 My research interests are in mathematical problems arising in quantum information science.
 I am interested in the following topics:

 * Quantum Algorithms
 * Classification of Topological Phases of Matter (TPM)